perliedman/ocad2geojson/README.md

 })
 ```

-I will try to write some docs, in the meantime, check out the [demo directory](demo) for some examples of how to use this module.
+I will try to write some docs, in the meantime, check out the [examples directory](examples) for some examples of how to use this module.

 ## Missing features